pingcap/blog/2017-05-23-perconalive17.md

 ## <span id="transaction">ACID transaction</span>

-Our transaction model is inspired by Google’s Percolator.
-It’s mainly a decentralized 2-phase commit protocol with some practical optimizations.
+Our transaction model is inspired by Google's Percolator.
+It's mainly a decentralized 2-phase commit protocol with some practical optimizations.
 This model relies on a timestamp allocator to assign increasing timestamp for each transaction.

 TiKV employs an optimistic transaction model and only locks data in the final 2 phase commit stage, which is the time that client call Commit() function.
 In order to deal with the lock problem when reading/writing data in the 2pc stage, TiKV adds a simple Scheduler layer in the storage node to queue locally before returning to the client for retry.
 In this way, the network overhead is reduced.